nevermined-io/proxy/docs/architecture.md

+---
+sidebar_position: 3
+---

 # Solution Architecture

 This page describes how the tokenization of web services via Nevermined NFTs can be implemented.

-This architecture is defined to implement the [use case and flows described in the documentation](UserFlows.md).
+This architecture is defined to implement the [use case and flows described in the documentation](user-flows.md).

 ## Nevermined Assets